aipilipinas/aipilipinas.github.io/_events/tfshowcase.md

 weight: 1
 ---

+![TF Showcase](https://aipilipinas.org/images/tfshowcase.png)

 **TensorFlow Project Showcase** aims to encourage everyone to explore the possibilities of Machine Learning using [TensorFlow](https://www.tensorflow.org/), an end-to-end open source platform for machine learning.
 This initiative aims to showcase Filipino talents in building applications that uses the capabilities of Machine Learning.
-This event is supported by **Google Developers**.

-![TF Showcase](https://aipilipinas.org/images/tfshowcase.png)

 ## Mechanics